lukaszglowacz/norton-innovation-platform/README.md

  - Django: A high-level web framework that enables rapid development of web applications.
 It follows the DRY (Don't Repeat Yourself) principle and is built using Python.
  - Python: A versatile programming language known for its simplicity and readability, widely used in web development, data analysis, artificial intelligence, and more.
- - Bootstrap: A popular front-end framework simplifies web design by providing pre-built responsive components and themes.
+ - Bootstrap: A popular front-end framework that simplifies web design by providing pre-built responsive components and themes.
  - PostgreSQL: An open-source relational database management system known for its performance, reliability, and extensibility and often used in conjunction with web applications to store and manage data.
  - Cloudinary: A cloud-based service that offers solutions for image and video management, including upload, storage, optimization, and delivery across various devices.
  - GitHub: A platform for version control and collaboration platform, allowing multiple people to work on projects simultaneously.
 They are used to host and edit websites, manage code repositories, and facilitate collaborative coding.